Mozzo1000/weather/README.md

 ## License
 This project is licenced under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/Mozzo1000/weather/blob/master/LICENSE) for the full license.

-Weather icons are designed by [Bamdewanto / Freepik](http://www.freepik.com) and are licenced for personal and commerical use.
-See [terms of use](http://www.freepik.com/terms_of_use) for more information.
+Weather icons are designed by [Bamdewanto / Freepik](http://www.freepik.com), [iconixar](https://www.flaticon.com/authors/iconixar) and [Freepick](https://www.freepik.com) and are licenced for personal and commerical use.
+See [Freepick terms of use](http://www.freepik.com/terms_of_use) and [Flaticon license](https://media.flaticon.com/license/license.pdf) for more information.